vmware-tanzu/tanzu-cli/docs/cli/commands/tanzu_context_create.md

       --kubeconfig string    path to the kubeconfig file; valid only if user doesn't choose 'endpoint' option.(See [*]) --kubecontext string   the context in the kubeconfig to use; valid only if user doesn't choose 'endpoint' option.(See [*])
       --name string          name of the context
-  -l, --self-managed         indicate the context is for a self-managed TMC
 ```

 ### SEE ALSO